aisleron/aisleron.docs/docs/documentation/manage-aisles.md

 * *Add Another*, to save the current aisle and add another aisle;
 * *Done*, to save the new aisle and close the *Aisle* dialog

-Once saved, the aisle will be displayed in the current list and products can be moved into it.
+Once saved, the aisle will be displayed at the bottom of the current list and products can be moved into it.

 ## Add a Product to an Aisle
 {: .clear-float }